 - TOEFL (Test of English as a Foreign Language) result of 61 or above on the iBT (Internet Based Test), 500 or above on the PBT (Paper Based Test), - IELTS (International English Language Testing System) result of 5.0 or above.
 Test scores more than two years old will not be accepted. - (For applicants inside the U.S.) Achieve a score of at least 80% on SSU's English Placement Test (EPT).
-This test consists of listening, speaking, reading, and writing sections. - Have previously studied in an English-medium, USDE-recognized accredited university level program and maintained a minimum 2.0 GPA for BBA program applicants, or 3.0 GPA for MBA program applicants, for at least one academic term.
+This test consists of listening, speaking, reading, and writing sections. - Have previously studied in an English-medium, USDE-recognized accredited university level program and maintained a minimum 3.0 GPA for MBA program applicants, for at least one academic term.